 Financial Processing Security

 BigMarker’s credit card processing vendor uses security measures to protect your information both during the transaction and after it is complete.
 Our vendor is certified as compliant with card association security initiatives, including the Visa Cardholder Information Security and Compliance (CISP), MasterCard® Site Data Protection Program (SDP), and Discovery Information Security and Compliance (DISC).

 If a user’s computer gets compromised and someone gets into your BigMarker account, that's not good for either of us.
 We take measures to protect ourselves against the risk of compromised user accounts.
 We monitor and will automatically suspend accounts for signs of irregular or suspicious login activity.
 Certain changes to your account, such as to your password, will trigger email notifications to the account owner.
 We monitor accounts and campaign activity for signs of abuse.

 In addition to our scalable algorithms, we employ another layer of human reviewers, who monitor for anomalous account and email activity.
-We make Multi-Factor Authentication (MFA) available to our customers and offer a discount on accounts that engage this feature.
+We make Multi-Factor Authentication (MFA) available to our enterprise customers.
 We provide the ability to establish tiered-levels of access within accounts.

 Investing in Your Privacy

 Our Legal team partners with our developers and engineers to make sure our products and features comply with applicable international spam and privacy laws.
 We retain a law firm to consult on EU privacy issues.
 We undergo annual verification with the Privacy Shield verification program or execute the GDPR Standard Contractual Clauses.
 Our attorneys and Legal Compliance team are active members of the International Association of Privacy Professionals (IAPP).